danielaconstantin-hub/Project2-Python/README.md

 Steps to create the application:
-GCP Compute Engine - create instance, firewall rules: port 5000 and port 8080, open to all ip addresses, medium Ubuntu create key in VS and add it to the instance connect to host from VS clone git repository start creating the app
+GCP Compute Engine - create instance, firewall rules: port 5000 and port 8080, open to all ip addresses, medium Ubuntu create key in VS and add it to the instance, connect to host from VS, clone git repository, start creating the app,
-CRUD Reader
+CRUD Reader,
-CRUD Book
+CRUD Book,
-Testing
+Testing,
 Jenkins, Webhook